Brevex/Simon-Game-ESP32/README.md

 <h2> &#128269; About the project </h2><br>

-<p>A Simon Game made using the Arduino ESP32 platform in the Wokwi IoT project simulation environment.</p>
+<p>A Simon Game made using the Arduino ESP32 platform in the Wokwi IoT project simulation environment.
+Play the game <a href="https://wokwi.com/projects/379952160077169665" target="_blank">clicking here</a>.</p>

 <h2> &#128302; Technologies Used </h2><br>